ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 Team VS pits two teams, Blue and Red, against each other.

 Blue is on the left and Red is on the right.
-A crown at the centre moves left and right to show which team is currently winning.
+A crown at the centre moves left and right to show which team is currently in the lead.

 Changing teams can be done while in the lobby.
 There is no handicap for teams with fewer members, and it is entirely possible to start a match with only one team.